-There’s nothing when your kids get along and nothing worse when they don’t get along.
-I’m so excited to have Sophia here, she’s an emotional intelligence expert, mom of three with her fourth on the way and creator of the Q Wunder app, which my kids absolutely love.
+There’s nothing as great as when your kids get along — and nothing worse when they don’t.
+I’m so excited to have Sophia here, she’s an emotional intelligence expert, a mom of three with her fourth on the way and creator of the Q Wunder app, which my kids absolutely love.
 It teaches social and emotional skills in a really entertaining way.
 Today we’re going to go over how to make your kids BFFs.

 - Tattle-telling breeds a feeling like “every man for himself” in your home.